Can I Get a Federal Job With a DUI? Gov Background Check Rules

 Can You Get a Job With a DUI?
 Can I Get a Federal Job With a DUI?

 Getting a job with a DUI on your record can be difficult but is not impossible.
-One of the reasons that so many individuals have questions about DUI background checks is because the path to expungement for a DUI offense is often non-existent.
+One of the reasons that so many individuals have questions about DUI background checks is that the path to expungement for a DUI offense is often non-existent.

 Although more and more states are making it possible to get certain crimes sealed to help individuals find employment, most states still do not allow DUIs to be sealed or expunged under any circumstances.
-This means almost all state background checks will include a DUI unless the charge is old enough and the job is in a 7-year-state.
+This means almost all state background checks will include a DUI unless the charge is old enough and the job is in a 7-year state.
 However, since federal background checks can go back forever, a DUI will always be present on a federal background check.

 Screenshot of FBI Jobs website page for employment with yellow arrows pointing to the eligibility requirements for a vacant position in the FBI.